LeeMorinUCF/ECP3004S21/assignment_02/README.md

 ### What Happens After I Run the Programs?

-I ran your programs and those from the suggested solutions and these prorams output the results you see above.
+I ran your programs and those from the suggested solutions and these programs output the results you see above.

 - The file ```my_functions.py``` is your submission.
 When I run it, it produces the output ```my_functions_out.txt```.